Computers, internet access key targets of federal aid under governor's control

 Gov. John Bel Edwards has decided to use $32 million of $50 million in discretionary federal dollars for computers and improved internet access for public school students, officials said Monday.

-Another $15.5 million will go to higher education, including $10 million to accelerate training for students so they can help re-charge Louisiana's economy amid massive unemployment caused by the coronavirus pandemic.
+Another $15.5 million will go to higher education, including $10 million to accelerate training for students so they can help re-charge Louisiana's economy amid the coronavirus pandemic.

 The money stems from the state's share of a $2.2 trillion stimulus package called the CARES Act.